aleciavogel/alecia.ca/README.md

 - **High Memory Usage**: Due to the complexity of the project, you'll need at least 7GB of RAM for development.
 - **Environment Setup**: Ensure all API keys are correctly configured in Doppler.
 Missing keys **will** result in errors.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this project, provided you include the original copyright and license.

 ## Contributing

 Contributions are welcome! 🎉